How will we use your information?

 If you are successful in your application and offered employment then the personal information provided to us during the recruitment process will be used for the performance of the employment contract and will form part of your HR record that will be stored securely and access will be strictly limited.

 If you are unsuccessful in your application then your details will be stored securely for a period of nine months should the Council need to review the recruitment process, provide constructive feedback to individual applicants upon request or to defend any potential legal claim that might arise.
-The record will be destroyed at the six month period (unless there is a legitimate need to keep it for a longer period for one of the above reasons).
+The record will be destroyed at the nine month period (unless there is a legitimate need to keep it for a longer period for one of the above reasons).

 Prior to starting work with us it will be necessary for us to undertake pre-employment checks which will include verifying references, carrying out right to work, criminal record checks and professional registration checks (where relevant).